sb-nes/Micro-Bit-Scratch-Midi/README.md

 Data Rate = 31,250 bits/s

 ## Current Approach:
+My code currently doesn't use Interrupts for Rotary Encoders.

 The MakeCode's Midi library: (compiled in C or C++)
 It takes input in Binary or Hexadecimal